 Recommended Reading: Strategies for Market Penetration to Increase Sales and Grow Your Online Business

-The ideal pricing strategy is meant to not only maximize your revenue and profits but also provide value for your customers.
+The ideal pricing strategy is meant to not only maximize your revenue but also provide value for your customers.

-Penetration pricing is a marketing pricing strategy that is used by businesses in order to attract customers to a new product or service by offering the product or service at a very low price during its initial launch.
+Penetration pricing is a pricing strategy that is used by businesses to attract customers to a new product or service.
+This is done by offering the product or service at a very low price during its initial launch.

 Offering a lower price for a temporary period of time allows new products and services to “penetrate” the market and take away customers from their competitors.
 This strategy relies heavily on low prices in order to attract a wide base of customers and then slowly increase the prices on them over time.

 An example of penetration pricing includes The Wall Street Journal.
-You initially sign up to their newsletter at a very low rate and later they will increase the price on you.
+You initially sign up at a very low rate and later they will increase the price on you.

 Economy pricing is a volume-focused pricing strategy which focuses on pricing goods low and making small profits on massive volume.
 This kind of pricing strategy tends to be used for everyday essential items such as: